Davina203g/plsql-window-functions-Davina-Gladys-IRIBAGIZA-MUTARUTINYA/README.md

 ) customer_summary
 ORDER BY total_spent DESC;
 --INTERPRETATION:
---This query transforms raw transaction data into actionable customer intelligence --by segmenting customers into four value-based tiers(VIP,High Value, Medium Value, Basic Customers) --and assign targeted marketing strategies for each group respectively.

-Results Analysis:
+-- The query groups customers into four quartiles.
+The top 25% are the VIP customers(cleients) and bring in the majority of revenue to the business, as for the bottom 25% are casual buyers.
+Linking each quartile with a marketing strategy helps the business to personalize its approach.
+For example, VIP customers might get exclusive offers, while casual customers might be attracted with promotions to encourage more purchases.

+Analysis of Results:

 1. Descriptive Analysis

 Patterns:
-- Avocados keep being selled at a higher level than othe fruits in Kigali across all quarters.
+- Avocados keep being selled at a higher level than other fruits in Kigali while mangoes are mostly sold in Muhanga.
-- Mangoes are also the most selled in Huye throughout the year.
 - VIP customers are the ones who keep generating the majority of revenue.
 - Customers in urban areas show prefer premium fruits.
-- Constant customers are likely to buy sme fruits always.

 Trends:
-- Month-over-month sales in Muhanga show 8% in the growth path.
+- Month-over-month sales in Muhanga show growth around 8%.
-- Customers increase with expanding markets.
+- Customers' number increase as new markets open.
-- Average transaction level rising in Kigali and Muhanga regions.
+- Kigali and Muhanga's transaction level keep rising which shows higher purchasing power.

 Outliers:
-- Sudden 200% pineapple sales in Kigali during October 2024
+- A Sudden rise about 200% of pineapple sales in Kigali in October 2024.
-- Huye's 15% lower average transaction level persisted in all seasons.
+- Huye keeps showing lower level of transactions than other regions.
-- There was an unexpected avocado shortage in Q3 affecting the sales in Kigali.
+- There was shortage of avocado in Q3 which reduced the sales in Kigali.

 2. Diagnostic Analysis

 Causes:
-- Regional climate differences which affects fruit growth.
+- Regional climates.
-- Harvesting seasons create natural supply fluctuations.
+- Harvesting seasons.
-- VIP customers' purchasing patterns take a lot of order volumes.
+- VIP customers' purchasing habits have influence on a big part of total revenue.
-- Market expansion initiatives in Muhanga attracted new customers.
+- Market expansion in Muhanga attracted new customers.

 Influencing Factors:
-- Cultural preferences and traditional cooking patterns in regions.
+- Cultural preferences in different regions.
-- Weather conditions impacts purchasing behavior.
+- Weather conditions.
-- Economic conditions affect spending capacity of clients.
+- Economic conditions.

 Comparisons:
-- The region of Kigali generates 45% of total revenue with a customer base of only 35%.
+- The region of Kigali generates 45% of total revenue with a customer base of 35%.
 - Top quartile customers spend 4 times more than the customers in the bottom one.
 - Constant customers show 3 times higher transactions than one-time customers.
-- Urban and rural purchasing patterns have diffrent season variations.

 3. Prescriptive Analysis

 Inventory Actions:
-- Increase 25% on avocado stock in Kigali during peak season.
+- Increase avocado stock by atleast 25% in Kigali during peak season.
-- Establish a mango inventory in Huye by 30% for Q2 customers demand.
+- Establish a mango inventory in Huye by 30% to meet customers' demand.
-- Use the just-in-time ordering method to avoid waste by atleast 15%.
+- Use the just-in-time inventory method to reduce waste.

 Marketing Strategies:
-- Launch exclusive VIP program for VIP customers.
+- Launch a VIP program for loyal customers.
-- Execute targeted regional campaigns.
-- Give loyalty rewards to high-value clients to ensure retention.
+- Focus marketing campaigns in regions like Muhanga and Kigali showing high growth.

 Business Decisions:
 - Expand capitalising of Muhanga operations by 8% monthly growth rate.
 - Establish supplier partnerships in Huye.
-- Create dashboard for inventory analytics to ensure quick decision making.

 References:

-1. Oracle Corporation.
+1.Oracle Corporation.
 (2025).
 Oracle database SQL language reference, 23c.
-Oracle Documentation.
-Retrieved from https://docs.oracle.com
+Oracle Documentation. https://docs.oracle.com

-2. Oracle Corporation.
+2.Oracle Corporation.
 (2025).
 Oracle database concepts: SQL fundamentals.
-Oracle Documentation.
-Retrieved from https://docs.oracle.com
+Oracle Documentation. https://docs.oracle.com

-3. Oracle Corporation.
+3.Oracle Corporation.
 (2025).
 Oracle database data warehousing guide: Analytic functions.
-Oracle Documentation.
-Retrieved from https://docs.oracle.com
+Oracle Documentation. https://docs.oracle.com

-4. Winand, M. (2012).
-SQL performance explained: Everything developers need to know about SQL performance.
+4.Winand, M. (2012).
+SQL Performance Explained.
 Markus Winand Publishing.

-5. Winand, M. (n.d.).
-Use the index, Luke! — SQL performance explained (online edition).
+5.Winand, M. (n.d.).
+Use the Index, Luke!
 Retrieved from https://use-the-index-luke.com

-6. Mode Analytics.
+6.Mode Analytics.
 (2023).
-SQL window functions tutorial.
-Mode Analytics SQL Tutorial Series.
-Retrieved from https://mode.com/sql-tutorial/sql-window-functions
+SQL Window Functions Tutorial.
+Mode Analytics. https://mode.com/sql-tutorial/sql-window-functions

-7. Stack Overflow Community.
+7.Stack Overflow Community.
 (2024).
-Window functions: Examples and solutions.
+Window Functions: Examples and Solutions.
 Retrieved from https://stackoverflow.com

-8. ACM Computing Surveys.
+8.ACM Computing Surveys.
 (2023).
-Advanced SQL techniques for business intelligence.
+“Advanced SQL Techniques for Business Intelligence.”
 ACM Computing Surveys, 55(8), 1–35. https://doi.org/10.1145/3514229

-9. International Journal of Database Management Systems.
+9.International Journal of Database Management Systems.
 (2022).
-Advanced SQL window functions in business analytics.
-International Journal of Database Management Systems, 14(3), 45–60. https://doi.org/10.5121/ijdms.2022.14303
+“Advanced SQL Window Functions in Business Analytics.”
+IJDM, 14(3), 45–60. https://doi.org/10.5121/ijdms.2022.14303

-10. Supply Chain Management Review.
+10.Supply Chain Management Review.
 (2023).
-Inventory optimization models for perishable goods.
-Supply Chain Management Review, 27(4), 12–19.
+“Inventory Optimization Models for Perishable Goods.”
+SCMR, 27(4), 12–19.

 All sources were properly cited.
 Implementations and analysis represent original work.
 No AI- generated content was copied without attribution or adaptation.